Ensembl/mysql4mirror/README.md

 ### Using `load_mysql.sh`

 This container and repo ship with a bash script called `load_mysql.sh`.
 The script must be executed from within a working directory containing a database dump.
 The command will change its commands based on if it finds the `ENSEMBL_CONTAINER` environment variable.
+You can change the port used too by supplying a `MYSQL_PORT` environment variable.

 **`load_mysql.sh` executes all commands in MySQL as the root user.
 The script repsonds to the `MYSQL_ROOT_PASSWORD` variable and will use this if ever defined.**

+We recommend running `load_mysql.sh` from within a container (see instructions above about how to get a shell session into the executing container or a new container).

 ```sh
 $ cd ensembl_help_28_1